Buy Gift Cards Here!

 Dr. Joanne Day has been practicing Naturopathic Medicine since 2006, after graduating from the Ca...
 Read More

 A self-professed “Jill of all trades”, Alisa tried her hand at a few different vocations before finding her home in massage therapy.
 Her previous job history includes a stint as a voice teacher, a roster singer for a fledgling opera company, and a horseback guide in Banff National Park.
 In 2011, she turned her attention to Massage Therapy schooling, and has never looked back.
 She graduated from the Northern Institute of Massage Therapy in 2013, and she’s called Healing Hands her home since 2014.
 Alisa loves to really get to know her clientele, and prides herself on her people skills.
-If she’s not massaging, you can find her singing with a local choir that she chairs, or spending time with her family.
-She and her husband, Alex, welcomed their first daughter in December of 2019.
+If she’s not massaging, you can find her spending time with her husband and daughter, or studying for her next adventure as a Practical Nurse!

 At this time Alisa, is not accepting new patients.